 I have done numerous high altitude treks.
 My first was hiking the Inca Trail in Peru over ‘Dead Woman’s Pass’ at 4,200m (13,780ft).
-I have also summited Mount Kinabalu in Malaysia, Mount Toubkal in Morocco and last year I completed the Annapurna Circuit in Nepal.
+I have also summited Mount Kinabalu, Malaysia, Morocco’s Mount Toubkal and last year I completed the Annapurna Circuit, Nepal.
 My greatest achievement was summitting Mount Kilimanjaro, Africa’s highest mountain at a massive 5,895m (19,340ft).
 Wow that was a real challenge.

 One question that everyone asked me about all my hikes was ‘Did you suffer with altitude sickness?’
 It’s a great question because hiking at altitude affects different people in different ways.
 And each trip I have learnt a bit more about how my body copes with it.